 - economic security

-In partnership with the Hawaii Commission on the Status of Women and other community advocates in the Hawaii Paid Family Leave Coalition, Hawaii Children’s Action Network is launching a Family Leave Insurance Campaign in the 2018 legislative session.
+In partnership with the Hawaii Commission on the Status of Women and other community advocates in the Hawaii Working Families Coalition, Hawaii Children’s Action Network is launching a Family Leave Insurance Campaign in the 2018 legislative session.
 The campaign for family leave insurance will ensure that Hawaii’s workforce has access to paid leave when they need to care for a new child or sick or injured family member.

 The U.S. Department of Labor funded research into how a family leave insurance program could be best implemented in Hawaii.
 The research found that family leave insurance is: